- When it comes to the workplace, many UK employers seem dubious about the supposed benefits of wellbeing technology.

 And again, this is an area where wellbeing technology can make a difference.
 Absence management software can give you a clear overview of your business’s absence data.
 This can help you to spot patterns, and to identify strategies for making unplanned absences less likely.

-For example, we recently looked at 500 UK organisations who use our absence management software.
+For example, we recently looked at 500 UK organizations that use our absence management software.
 We found that the worst day for unplanned absences in the UK in 2018 was the last Monday of November.

 Why is this?
 Think of all the external influences that might make people feel unable to work in late November – falling temperatures, an increase in cases of cold and flu, and the looming demands of Christmas.